ummu-salma/imapsync/README.md

 # imapsync
-BASH script to automate varoius tasks in mail migration using imapsync tool.
+BASH scripts to automate varoius tasks in mail migration using imapsync tool.

 Migration from source mail server to destination mail server can be done using the following command: